NEW STUDENT INFORMATION

 Tips for Parents of New Students

 3. Monitor usage of your student's Chromebook at home.
 If your student is not devoting enough time to homework or studying but instead is wasting time on his/her Chromebook by playing games, internet surfing, or social networking, take charge and have him/her use the Chromebook only in your direct presence.
-If it is necessary, store the Chromebook nightly in your room away from your student if he/or she is not using the Chromebook responsibly.
-Monitor social media and internet usage for appropriateness.
-Remember that your student needs about 9 1/2 hours of sleep a night and late night usage of any digital device can interfere with this.
-We all know about the negative consequences of lack of sleep!
+Store the Chromebook nightly in your room away from your student.

 4. Encourage your student to get involved at school and know his/her friends.
 Who does your child hang out with?
 Talk to your student about his/her friends.